 Bathing to reduce the grease from the coat and skin is also helpful.
 However, it is important not to bathe your dog too often.
 Bathing too often can strip the skin and fur of protective oils and good bacteria, which can make skin issues worse.

 Lamb, chicken, and beef are the most common proteins used in pet foods, meaning your dog has likely been exposed to these proteins and could develop an allergic reaction to them.
-Clean, healthy protein from novel sources such as guinea fowl and bison liver nourish the body by providing all the amino acids needed without causing an allergic reaction.
+Clean, healthy protein from novel sources such as guinea fowl and bison liver nourish the body while reducing the likelihood of prior dietary exposure.
 Guinea fowl is considered a novel protein in that very few commercial dog foods use it as the protein source.
 The probability that your pet has experienced the antigens or allergic components of guinea fowl is unlikely.
 Bison liver is also not often used in commercial pet food due to its expense, so yet again, it is something your dog may not have been exposed to in the past.

 Limiting ingredients is also imperative in a diet designed for dogs with skin issues.
 The more ingredients in a food, the more likely it is to trigger an allergy.
 However, it is still important to have a well-balanced diet, so there is a need for a fresh meat protein source, organ meat, some fruits and vegetables, and a small amount of carbohydrates to pull it all together.

-Nourishing and building healthy skin require good fats.
-Omega-3 fatty acids and omega-6 fatty acids are important in developing a healthy skin barrier.
-Omega-3 fatty acids are well known for their anti-inflammatory properties, skin-nourishing properties, immune-balancing affects to name a few.
-The ratio of omega-6 fatty acids to omega-3 fatty acids is extremely important in pets with skin issues.
-The goal is high omega-3 fatty acid content as well as a proper ratio of omega 6 to omega 3.
-The ideal ratio is less than 1 to 1.
-Most commercial kibble has a ratio of 40 to 1.
+Nourishing and building healthy skin requires good fats.
+Omega-3 and omega-6 fatty acids are important for developing a healthy skin barrier.
+Omega-3 fatty acids are well known for their anti-inflammatory, skin-nourishing, and immune-balancing properties, to name a few.
+The ratio of omega-6 to omega-3 fatty acids is extremely important for pets with skin issues.
+The goal is high omega-3 fatty acid content and a proper omega-6-to-omega-3 ratio.
+The ideal ratio is less than 1:1.
+Most commercial kibble has a 40-to-1 ratio.

 All ingredients in your dog’s food should be fresh, highly bioavailable, easily digested, and highly palatable.

-In a dog with skin issues, the goal is to nourish the body with clean wholesome foods, minimize potential allergens or low-grade toxins, provide the healthy fats that develop a good foundation of skin while soothing the skin from the inside out.
-All of these goals can be accomplished with clean, whole food nutrition.
+For a dog with skin issues, the goal is to nourish the body with clean, wholesome foods, minimize potential allergens or low-grade toxins, and provide healthy fats that support a strong skin foundation while soothing the skin from the inside out.
+These goals are best supported through clean, whole food nutrition.

-The key to achieving this is feeding hypoallergenic and novel proteins, foods rich in antioxidants to reduce inflammation, and fats designed to soothe and moisturize the skin.
+The key to achieving this is feeding novel proteins, foods rich in antioxidants to support a balanced inflammatory response, and fats designed to soothe and moisturize the skin.
 A healthy, well-balanced dog on a good diet is one less likely to be susceptible to chronic skin issues.

 Bison liver is a true superfood for pets and is a fantastic source of protein.
-It also contains numerous needed vitamins, such as vitamin A and D. Bison is considered a novel protein to reduce the potential for allergic reaction.
+It also contains numerous needed vitamins, such as vitamin A and D. Bison is considered a novel protein source, meaning many dogs may not have been previously exposed to it.

 Sweet potato and carrots are full of antioxidants and have numerous health benefits due to all the vitamins, minerals, and antioxidants in them.
 This includes vitamin A, vitamin B6, vitamin C, calcium, potassium, and iron.